-There is no formal health services system within the College, however, there are many resources available.
+There is no formal health services system within the College, however, there are many resources available in close proximity to all three locations.
 Costs and eligibility requirements vary, so you are urged to call in advance, if possible.

 Students are responsible for all expenses incurred as a result of medical services required in the event of an accident or injury while on campus or at clinical sites.